box/box-python-sdk-gen/docs/file_version_legal_holds.md

 ### Arguments

 - file_version_legal_hold_id `str`
-  - The ID of the file version legal hold
+  - The ID of the file version legal hold Example: "2348213"
-  - Used as `file_version_legal_hold_id` in path `path` of the API call
-- headers `GetFileVersionLegalHoldByIdHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns